imagej/imagej.github.io/pages/MiNA_-_Mitochondrial_Network_Analysis.md

-![Figure 3: A morphological skeleton generated from iterative thinning of the Figure 2 binary image (resized from original).](StuartLab--MiNA--SKELETON-LARGE.png "Figure 3: A morphological skeleton generated from iterative thinning of the Figure 2 binary image (resized from original).")
+![Figure 3: A morphological skeleton generated from iterative thinning of the Figure 2 binary image (resized from original).](/images/pages/StuartLab--MiNA--SKELETON-LARGE.png "Figure 3: A morphological skeleton generated from iterative thinning of the Figure 2 binary image (resized from original).")"

 The information extracted from the morphological skeleton is the mean, median and standard deviation of the branch lengths for each independent